TheNathannator/PlasticBand/Docs/README.md

 These docs are a work in progress, contributions are very welcome!

 To get started, use one of the templates in the [_Templates](_Templates/) folder.
 Fill out information required to identify the device, include any device descriptors if possible, and give a writeup on how its input data works.
 Code examples (including data structures) are also appreciated.
 If you're missing info, be sure to make note of such.
+Descriptor dumps can be added to the [Descriptor Dumps](Descriptor%20Dumps/) folder.

 You may add images to documentation, and you may also create an `_Ignored` folder anywhere within the repository to have a folder you can put anything in without fear of accidentally committing it.